jmparlett/spacedrones/jonathan_docs/rpi_setup.md

 which indicates your in the correct environment.

 You should regularly record the packages in the environment by outputting them to a text file. `pip freeze > requirements.txt`.

+## Setting Remote Access
+Were going to use [this](https://github.com/lakinduakash/linux-wifi-hotspot) application to enable remote access to the rpi.
+You can install it using the instructions provided, and use the directions to set it to start automatically.
+Then to connect to the PI you simply need to connect to its wireless network.
+I've name the SSID the same as the computer name "spaceberry".